J-Siu/johnsiu.com/content/blog/simple-api-handler-for-node-js-expressjs.md

 `register(url:string,callback)` register a callback function to `url`

 - `url` : Api url path after baseUrl.
 The resulting url for the api is baseUrl/url.
-- `callback` : a function that take a single argunment as api parameter, and return a result.
+- `callback` : a function that take a single argument as api parameter, and return a result.

 ```js
 apiDemo.register('echo2',param => 'echo2:' + param);